 There are many reasons why growing flowers in the vegetable garden is a good idea.
 Flowers provide more than just beauty in the garden.
 They have many practical uses as well.
 Here’s why you should grow flowers and vegetables together and how to know which flowers to grow.

-1. Flowers grown among your vegetables can help deter pests.
+Flowers grown among your vegetables can help deter pests.
 There are many insects that like to feast on your fresh vegetable plants, but some flowers, such as marigolds, actually repel insects.

 For instance, if you see small squash that are starting to rot, that usually means the squash did not get pollinated.
 Providing a few flowers will attract more bees to your garden to ensure proper pollination.
 That means more food for you!

 Some flowers can even benefit the soil.
 Plants that grow long roots can pull nutrients up from deep in the soil that will make them available to your vegetables.
 Others help the soil by deterring nematodes that eat the roots of your vegetables.

-4. Growing flowers in the vegetable garden can add additional food to your table as some flowers are even edible.
+Growing flowers in the vegetable garden can add additional food to your table as some flowers are even edible.
 While most people immediately think of squash blossoms when they think of edible flowers in the garden, but pansies and nasturtiums are also edible.
 They are an attractive addition to a homegrown salad.

 A final reason to grow flowers is to provide beauty in the garden.
 Vegetable gardens can be gorgeous.
 And even if your garden is not worthy of a magazine (I know mine sure isn’t.) a few flowers can make you smile as you go to pick your produce.
 If you have lots of blooms, you may even be able to bring a few cut blooms indoors.

 How (and Where) to Plant the Flowers

-Planting flowers among your garden is helpful to attract bees and deter pests.

-There are actually several ways you can plant flowers in a vegetable garden.
+Planting flowers among your garden is helpful to attract bees and deter pests but there are actually several different ways you can plant flowers in a vegetable garden.